GMOD/Apollo/docs/Setup.md

 ## Production prerequisites

-You will minimally need to have Java (Oracle or OpenJDK's version, Java (7 or greater), ([Grails](https://grails.org/), [git](https://git-scm.com/), [ant](http://ant.apache.org/), and a Java web server (servlet container) which is generally [tomcat, minimally 7.0.28](http://tomcat.apache.org/), jetty, or resin.
-An external database such as PostgreSQL or MySQL is generally used for production, but an embedded H2 database will also be used in this guide for ease of deployment.
+You will minimally need to have Java 7 or greater, [Grails](https://grails.org/), [git](https://git-scm.com/), [ant](http://ant.apache.org/), a servlet container e.g. [tomcat7+](http://tomcat.apache.org/), jetty, or resin.
+An external database such as PostgreSQL or MySQL is generally used for production, but instructions for the H2 database is also provided.

-See the [pre-requisites](Prerequisites.md) for more details.

 ### Database configuration

 Web Apollo supports several database backends, and you can choose sample configurations from using H2, Postgres, or MySQL by default.